NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 Data made available by experimental collaborations comes in a variety of formats.
 For use in a fitting code, this data must be converted into a common format that contains all the required information for use in PDF fitting.
-Existing formats commonly used by the community, such as in HepData, are generally unsuitable.
+Existing formats commonly used by the community, such as in `HepData <https://www.hepdata.net/>`_, are generally unsuitable.
 Principally as they often do not fully describe the breakdown of systematic uncertainties.
 Therefore over several years an NNPDF standard data format has been iteratively developed, now denoted ``CommonData``.
 In addition to the ``CommonData`` files themselves, in the